auth0/wordpress/README.md

 |                |                   | 8.1         | Nov 2024     |
 |                |                   | 8.0         | Nov 2023     |

+Composer and WordPress do not offer upgrades to incompatible versions.
+Therefore, we regularly deprecate support within the plugin for PHP or WordPress versions that have reached end-of-life.
+These deprecations are not considered breaking changes and will not result in a major version bump.

-Deprecations of EOL'd language, or framework versions are not considered a breaking change.
-Legacy applications will stop receiving updates from us but will continue to function on those unsupported SDK versions.
-Please ensure your PHP and WordPress environments always remain up to date.
+Sites running unsupported versions of PHP or WordPress will continue to function but will not receive updates until their environment is upgraded.
+For your security, please ensure your PHP runtime and WordPress remain up to date.

 ## Feedback